NebulaServices/Nebula/README.md

     ```
 ---

-## Environment
+## Config

-- There are a couple of environment variables for nebula.
+- There are a couple of configuration options for nebula.
 Most of the time, the defaults are fine, but there are instances where you may not want certain options enabled or certain things running.
+- An example config file is located [here](./config.example.toml).
+Config format is TOML

 | Variable               | Description                                                                                              | Default |
 |------------------------|----------------------------------------------------------------------------------------------------------|---------|